Nderi12/Laravel-Vapor-RESTful-API/README.md

 ## Laravel Vapor Deployment

-This project is deployed using Laravel Vapor on the AWS infrastructure.
+This project is deployed using https://vapor.laravel.com/ on the AWS infrastructure.
 Follow these steps to deploy the application using Laravel Vapor:

 1. **AWS Setup:**